ortus-docs/coldbox-docs/configuration/directory_structure.md

 | tests | Yes, we have to do it.
 The location of your TestBox test harness

 ## Application Templates

-The application templates that ship with ColdBox and are available via CommandBox are:
+The official ColdBox application templates can be found in our github page: https://github.com/coldbox-templates.
+Please note that CommandBox's `skeleton` argument can use any of the aliases below or any CommandBox endpoint.
+This means you can have your own templates.

 | Template | Description |
 | -- | -- |